Side Effects of Stopping Breastfeeding on Mother and Baby

 The inability to comfort the baby or the anxiety, sore breasts, and headaches may increase levels of stress in some mothers.

-2) Effects on the Baby
+Side Effects of Stopping Breastfeeding on Baby

 Babies, too, can face some problems when breastfeeding is stopped.
 Here is what happens with the infants: